telerik/blazor-docs/components/dropdownbutton/appearance.md

 ## Size

-The `Size` parameter can change some dimensions of the DropDownButton's primary button, such as height, margins or paddings.
+The `Size` parameter can change some dimensions of the DropDownButton's primary button, such as height, margins, or paddings.
 Possible values are the `string` members of the static class `ThemeConstants.DropDownButton.Size`.

 | `Size` Class Member | String Value |
 | --- | --- |